A topic from the subject of Organic Chemistry in Chemistry.

 • They are essential for building and repairing tissues.

-• Proteins also play a role in metabolism, hormone regulation, and immune function.
+• Proteins play crucial roles in metabolism, hormone regulation, and immune function.

 Lipids

-• Lipids are composed of fatty acids and glycerol.
+• They are primarily composed of fatty acids and glycerol.

-• They are used for energy storage and insulation.
+• Lipids are used for energy storage, insulation, and cell membrane structure.

-• Lipids also play a role in hormone production and cell signaling.
+• They also play vital roles in hormone production and cell signaling.

 Nucleic Acids

-• DNA and RNA are the two main types of nucleic acids.
+• Deoxyribonucleic acid (DNA) and ribonucleic acid (RNA) are the two main types of nucleic acids.

 Main Concepts:

-• The four main types of biomolecules are carbohydrates, proteins, lipids, and nucleic acids.
+• The four major classes of biomolecules—carbohydrates, proteins, lipids, and nucleic acids—exhibit diverse structures and functions.

 Experiment: Identification of Carbohydrates, Proteins, Lipids, and Nucleic Acids